codetricity/carlsbad-tour/README.md

 * move from mouse long-press to editor mode button
 * use Marzipano Tool again for ideas
   * build a subset as open source
+* write data to downloadable file, possibly using something like Flask

 ### data standardization